kowshikRoy/kubernetes-cluster/README.md

 ```
 Check that the pods the being created.

+## Contributing
+Fork the repo, and don't forget to give a pull request

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details